jeremymeadows/pyshell/README.md

 - bitwise OR does not work (`2 | 3`) because it is treated as pipe
 - does not yet handle multiline input
 - `export` should also evaluate expressions/pipelines if given
-- pipes in aliases should not be processed during the initial call to `alias`
 - can only pipe out of Python, not into (eg. `print("hello world") | lolcat` works but `pwd | input()` does not)